Most life-changing moments are ruined by paperwork - nobody likes paperwork!

 BOOKING THROUGH COUNCIL?

-The smallest legal wedding in Australia must have five people: the bride and groom (derr!), the Celebrant and two witnesses over 18.
-If you're eloping or having a small ceremony (30 or under guests), then you probably don't need to bother booking your ceremony venue.
-However, if your ceremony venue is a really popular spot or at a particular intimate little cove on a popular wedding day, it may be best to book to ensure the spot is yours.
-Remember though that any place you book through Council is public land and as such, the Council has no power to stop people from being where your ceremony is.
-So if another wedding party rocks up and neither of you have booked...
+The smallest legal wedding in Australia must have five people: the couple (derr!), the Celebrant and two witnesses over 18.
+If you're eloping or having a small ceremony (20 or under guests) on public land, then you probably don't need to bother booking with council.
+However, if your venue is a really popular spot or at a particular intimate little cove on a popular wedding day, it may be best to book to ensure the spot is yours.
+Remember though that any place you book through Council is public land and as such, the Council has no power to stop other people from being where your ceremony is.
+So if another wedding party rocks up and neither of you have booked ...
 Well, there could be problems.
 For bookings on the Sunshine Coast go through the Sunshine Coast Regional Council.